 DVFS aims at the adaptation of the power level to the instantaneous traffic load by lowering the power consumption accordingly.
 This can be accomplished by a permanent monitoring of the current load.
 As the load is generated by many independent tenants the instantaneous load changes statistically, an effect well-known from massive service systems as the telephone network, or from interactively used computer systems.
 As already stated above, each change of the power level causes a short time-out which reduces the system capacity and causes extra energy consumption.
 Besides this effect, load monitoring always lacks behind as statistics are only available over the recent past.
-In the literature many studies on DVFS were reported using system parameter optimization algorithms where SLO aspects are not considered.
+In the literature many studies on DVFS were reported using system parameter optimization algorithms where SLA aspects are not considered.

-For that reason we advocate for another method of a Finite State Machine (FSM)- based monitoring of the current system state using a staggered hysteresis model for server activations/deactivations which had originally been suggested by the authors for power-saving by server consolidation [18,19].
-This principle is based on a strategy to retard new server activation buffering of arriving service requests as long as possible while still guaranteeing a delay-based SLA.
+For that reason we advocate for another method of a Finite State Machine (FSM) based on monitoring of the current system state using a staggered hysteresis model for server activations/deactivations which had originally been suggested by the authors for power-saving by server consolidation [18,19].
+This principle is based on a strategy to retard new server activations by buffering of arriving service requests as long as possible while still guaranteeing a delay-based SLA.
 This had the effect that the server activation rate could be lowered considerably which is in particular of interest when each server activation requires additional time and energy [6].

 For these reasons we would like to suggest applying this method also in connection with DVFS.

 The server cluster is modeled by a queuing system with an FSM-controlled operation strategy, c.f.
 Fig. 4.
 The system state (X,Z) indicates the current random number of occupied servers X and the random number Z of queued requests which are served according to the FIFO queuing discipline.
 The function of the control is indicated by a State Transition Diagram (STD), see Fig. 5.
-At each number x of busy servers new arrivals are queued until state (x,w^(x)-1) which guarantees that the SLA on the mean (or on the quantile) of delay will be reached.
-An arrival at state (x,w^(x)) will immediately ignite that an idle server has to be activated and starts service, x = 1,2,...,n-1, where w^(x) = x·w, for x = 1,2, ...,n-1.
-The value w can be determined easily for the mean waiting time t{WT} = w·h as SLA in case of exponential service times from the mean residual time until the next server terminates service and x.
+At each number x of busy servers new arrivals are queued until state $(x, w^{(x)}-1)$, where $w^{(x)}$ is chosen such that the SLA is still guaranteed for the mean (or for the quantile) of delay.
+An arrival at state $(x, w^{(x)})$ will immediately ignite that an idle server has to be activated and starts service, x = 1, 2, ..., n-1, where $w^{(x)} = x \cdot w$, for x = 1, 2, ..., n-1.
+The value w can be determined easily for the mean waiting time $t{WT} = w \cdot h$ as SLA in case of exponential service times from the mean residual time until the next server terminates service and x.
 Similarly, w can also be determined for the case of an SLA for the quantile p and the delay threshold t{Th} of delays.
 Server deactivations take only place when the waiting line is empty.

 Fig. 4.
-Model of a Server Cluster with FSM-control
+Model of a server cluster with FSM-control